-In a review of physiotherapy within Intensive Care Units, involving over 1100 patients and 5267 episodes of physiotherapy in similar patients, there were 34 potential safety events (equivalent to 6 events in 1000 episodes of physiotherapy), Most of these were potentially related to changes in heart rate or blood pressure which settle quickly in stopping the physiotherapy.
+In a review of physiotherapy within Intensive Care Units, involving over 1100 patients and 5267 episodes of physiotherapy in similar patients, there were 34 potential safety events (equal to 6 events in 1000 episodes of physiotherapy).
+Most of these were related to changes in heart rate or blood pressure and settles quickly on stopping the physiotherapy.

-In Southampton, over a four year period, we have treated over 500 patients in this way and had 2 non-serious adverse events.
+In Southampton, over a 4 year period, we have treated over 500 patients in this way and had 2 events needing attention but neither resulted in harm to the patient..

-The doctors, physiotherapists and nurses who will be caring for you while in the ICU, are trained to recognise the effects on the body associated with physical rehabilitation and will treat you accordingly.
-You will be continue to be monitored and assessed.
-Your safety is always our number one priority.
+The doctors, physiotherapists and nurses who will be caring for your relative or friend while in the ICU, are trained to recognise the effects on the body associated with physical rehabilitation and will treat accordingly.
+Your friend/ relative will be continually monitored and assessed.
+Their safety will always be our number one priority.

 There may be side effects that the researchers do not expect or do not know about and that may be serious.
-Please tell the doctor immediately about any new or unusual symptoms that you get.
+Please tell the doctor immediately if you are worried about any new or unusual symptoms that your relative/friend gets.